Protein Pasta Recipe | Vegan Bolognese

 • Neutral, natural taste – perfect for sweet and savory recipes

-• Free from many allergens such as soy and lactose and artificial additives & sweeteners
+• Free from gluten and lactose, artificial additives & sucralose

-• High quality: produced under strict standards in Germany and laboratory-tested
+• High quality: Made under strict standards in Germany and lab-tested

-• Versatile to combine: ideal for baking, cooking or mixing into smoothies, shakes and bowls
+• Versatile combinations: Ideal for baking, cooking, or mixing into smoothies, shakes, and bowls

-We may be a little biased, but for us, Vetain’s protein powder is the ideal ingredient in the Protein Pasta recipe.
-It not only tastes delicious, but also contains various plant-based protein sources that perfectly complement your vegan, protein-rich recipe.
+We might be a little biased, but for us, Vetain's protein powder is the ideal ingredient in the protein pasta recipe.
+It not only tastes delicious but also contains various plant-based protein sources that perfectly complement your vegan, protein-rich recipe.

-Many people may ask themselves when seeing this recipe: does everything always have to be high protein?
+Many probably wonder about this recipe: Does everything always have to be high protein?
 No!
 Not at all.

-The fact is, however, that there are many reasons why people pay attention to a protein-rich diet: athletes want to build muscle, vegans want to consume enough protein without animal products, and especially for women, protein is an important part of daily nutrition.
+The fact is, there are many reasons why people pay attention to a protein-rich diet: athletes want to build muscle, vegans want to get enough protein without animal products, and especially for women, proteins are an important part of daily nutrition.

-Many high-protein recipes today are still incredibly boring.
-Eating nothing but rice and chicken every day is not our thing.
+Many high-protein recipes are still super boring today.
+Eating rice with chicken every day is not an option for us.
 With this recipe, we show that it can be done differently.
-This protein pasta recipe is a welcome change for protein fans in an otherwise sometimes dull high-protein world.
+This protein pasta recipe is a welcome change for protein fans in the sometimes dull high-protein world.
 A recipe where you don’t immediately taste the protein.
-A recipe that is simply delicious and, at the same time, contains a little more protein.
+A recipe that is simply delicious and incidentally contains a bit more protein.

-If you’re a protein fan, this protein pasta recipe is exactly right for you – and if you don’t usually pay attention to your protein intake and are still skeptical: just try our fitness pasta recipe and let yourself be convinced.
-Our protein tomato sauce with soy chunks is really delicious and not only suitable for protein freaks.
+If you’re a protein fan, this protein pasta recipe is just right for you – and if you usually don’t pay attention to your protein intake and are still skeptical: just try our fitness pasta recipe and be convinced.
+Our protein tomato sauce with soy strips is really tasty and not just for protein freaks.

-How often do we want to recreate a recipe, but certain ingredients are missing or we don’t like individual components?
-For this case, we’ve put together a substitution table for you so you can adapt the protein pasta recipe exactly the way you like it!
+How often do we want to cook a recipe but lack certain ingredients or don’t like some components?
+For this case, we have a substitution table for you so you can adjust the protein pasta recipe as you like!
 Simply swap individual ingredients as you wish!

-• Soy chunks → vegan minced-meat substitute, lentils
+• Soy strips → vegan ground meat substitute, lentils

 • Olive oil → other plant-based oils and fats

-• Pasta → all types of pasta (also zoodles made from zucchini for a vegetable-heavy, gluten-free option)
+• Noodles → all types of noodles (also zucchini noodles for a vegetable-heavy, gluten-free option)

 • Vegetables → omit

-• Vegan red wine → alcohol-free wine, vegetable stock
+• Vegan red wine → non-alcoholic wine, vegetable broth

-• Strained tomatoes → chopped or peeled canned tomatoes (best briefly blended)
+• Passata → chopped or peeled canned tomatoes (best to puree briefly)

 • Oregano → Italian herbs of your choice

-Our protein pasta is vegan, but you can of course also use animal-based ingredients if you want!
+Our protein pasta is vegan, but of course you can also use animal ingredients if you want!

 ZUTATEN